-Based on above discussion, we hypothesize that the bottom sides of neural networks may not be directly beneficial to SED.
-However, we believe that the bottom sides still encode fine details complementary to the top side (Side-5).
-With appropriate architecture re-design, we believe that they can be used for category-agnostic edge detection to improve the localization accuracy of semantic edges generated by the top side.
-To this end, we design a novel \textit{information converter} to assist low-level feature learning and to generate consistent gradient signals from the higher layers.
-This is essential, as they enable direct influence of the hidden layer weight/filter update process to favor highly discriminative feature maps for correct SED.
+Based on the above discussion, we hypothesize that the bottom sides of neural networks may not be directly beneficial to SED.
+However, we still believe that bottom sides encode fine details complementary to the top side (Side-5). \revise{With appropriate architecture re-design, maybe they can be used for category-agnostic edge detection to improve the localization accuracy of semantic edges generated by the top side.
+To this end, we design a novel \textit{information converter} to assist low-level feature learning, making it consistent with high-level feature learning.
+This is essential as this enables bottom layers to learn find-grained details and serve top layers to favor highly discriminative features simultaneously.}

 Our proposed network architecture is presented in \figref{fig:netArchitecture}(b).
 We follow CASENet to use ResNet \cite{he2016deep} as our backbone network.
 After each \textit{information converter} (\secref{sec:converter}) in Side-1 $\sim$ Side-4, we connect a $1 \times 1$ \conv layer with a single output channel to produce an edge response map.
 These predicted maps are then upsampled to the original image size using bilinear interpolation.
-These side outputs are supervised by binary category-agnostic edges.
+These side-outputs are supervised by binary category-agnostic edges.
 We perform $K$-channel $1 \times 1$ convolution on Side-5 to obtain semantic edges, where each channel represents the binary edge map of one category.
 We adopt the same upsampling operation as for Side-1 $\sim$ Side-4.
 Semantic edges are used to supervise the training of Side-5.

 We denote the produced binary edge maps from Side-1 $\sim$ Side-4 as $E=\{E^{(1)},E^{(2)},E^{(3)},E^{(4)}\}$.
 The semantic edge map from Side-5 is still represented by $A^{(5)}$.
 A shared concatenation is then performed to obtain the stacked edge activation map: